fungibleclouds/blog/source/_posts/2012-12-09-using-chef-to-deploy-cloud-applications.markdown

 ---
 [Chef](http://github.com/opscode/chef) is a popular [Apache licensed](http://www.apache.org/licenses) open source configuration management and automation tool for the cloud.
 It drives three core ideas in the cloud computing industry.

-# Fungibility:
+# Fungibility
 Chef routinizes the repeatable steps in cloud operations management and it does that in a way that is almost agnostic to the underlying cloud provider.
 Chef thus helps make applications almost agnostic to the underlying machines.

+Using Chef to manage cloud applications makes cloud computer from a provider, say [AWS EC2](http://aws.amazon.com/ec2), fairly easily substituted by cloud computers from another provider, say [HP Cloud](https://www.hpcloud.com/products/cloud-compute).

+As my friend [Kevin Jackson](https://twitter.com/GovCloud) describes, Cloud computing has several [economic benefits](http://www.forbes.com/sites/kevinjackson/2011/09/17/the-economic-benefit-of-cloud-computing), however, cloud computing would become even more economical if cloud computers were [fungibile](http://en.wikipedia.org/wiki/Fungibility), meaning, a cloud machine from provider X would be practically no different than another cloud machine from provider Y. Fungibility would make cloud computers easily substitutable driving the price further down by increasing the competition and reducing the differention between providers of cloud computers.
+Fungibility, by the way, is not a property of [eukaryotic organisms](http://en.wikipedia.org/wiki/Fungus).

-**_Routinizing the repeatable_** is key to successful operations management and is described in detail in a paper on [Integrated Operations](http://deepblue.lib.umich.edu/bitstream/2027.42/71915/1/j.1937-5956.1998.tb00443.x.pdf) by [Prof. William Lovejoy](http://www.bus.umich.edu/facultybios/facultybio.asp?id=000233395) of [The University of Michigan Business School, Ann Arbor](http://www.bus.umich.edu) and I quote...
+*_Routinizing the repeatable_* is key to successful operations management and is described in detail in a paper on [Integrated Operations](http://deepblue.lib.umich.edu/bitstream/2027.42/71915/1/j.1937-5956.1998.tb00443.x.pdf) by [Prof. William Lovejoy](http://www.bus.umich.edu/facultybios/facultybio.asp?id=000233395) of [The University of Michigan Business School, Ann Arbor](http://www.bus.umich.edu) and I quote...

 _"{% pullquote %} {"If some task is to be repeated many times, it makes sense to find out the best way to perform the task and then require its execution according to that best practice."} This means that in stable task environments, stable work routines and policies will be generated over time, and this is efficient.
 This derives from March and Simon’s (1958) model of organizational learning.
 The consequences for this are that one will want to consider the relationship between efficiency and discretion allowed workers in a stable environment. {% endpullquote %}"_

-Using Chef to manage cloud applications makes cloud computer from a provider, say [AWS EC2](http://aws.amazon.com/ec2), fairly easily substituted by cloud computers from another provider, say [HP Cloud](https://www.hpcloud.com/products/cloud-compute).

-As my friend [Kevin Jackson](https://twitter.com/GovCloud) describes, Cloud computing has several [economic benefits](http://www.forbes.com/sites/kevinjackson/2011/09/17/the-economic-benefit-of-cloud-computing), however, cloud computing would become even more economical if cloud computers were [fungibile](http://en.wikipedia.org/wiki/Fungibility), meaning, a cloud machine from provider X would be practically no different than another cloud machine from provider Y. Fungibility would make cloud computers easily substitutable driving the price further down by increasing the competition and reducing the differention between providers of cloud computers.
-Fungibility, by the way, is not a property of [eukaryotic organisms](http://en.wikipedia.org/wiki/Fungus).
+The ability to *routinize the repeatable* and provide consistent environments from development, through testing and staging, to production is a key benefit to successful business operations in the cloud.

-# Idempotence:
+# Idempotence

 Chef operation (`sudo chef-client`) is **idempotent**, repeat runs will produce the exact same resulting machine configuration as the initial run did.
 [Idempotence](http://en.wikipedia.org/wiki/Idempotence) is the property of certain operations in mathematics and computer science, that they can be applied multiple times without changing the result beyond the initial application.
 The term was introduced by [Benjamin Peirce](http://en.wikipedia.org/wiki/Benjamin_Peirce) in the context of elements of an algebra that remain invariant when raised to a positive integer power, and literally means _the quality of having_ the same power, from idem + potence (same + power).